-We acquired a further 24.8% interest in Elektrocieplownia Chorzów "ELCHO" Sp. z o.o. and became the 100% owner of this Polish electricity company.
+We acquired a further 24.8% interest in Elektrocieplownia Chorzów "ELCHO" S.A. and became the 100% owner of this Polish electricity company.

 We agreed to acquire, subject to merger clearance and other conditions, a 100% holding in Energotrans, a.s., a company supplying heat from Mělník to Prague.
 The merger clearance was obtained and the transaction completed in June 2012.